ACCA Registered

 The real question is what happens around the software.
 Who can help you when something breaks?
 How does it connect to the tools you already use?
 And critically for agencies: can it track work-in-progress and tell you which clients are actually profitable?

-About 80% of UK accountants specialise in Xero.
-That's not a marketing stat.
+The vast majority of UK accountants specialise in Xero.
 It reflects how the industry developed here.
 Pick QuickBooks and you're narrowing your options for bookkeeping support, which usually means paying more per hour for someone who knows the platform.

 Quick Answer